23 December 2025

 When inventory is not connected to your POS:

-Many restaurant owners notice these issues only during monthly audits or cash-flow stress.
+Many restaurant owners notice these issues only during month-end reconciliation.
 By then, losses have already accumulated.

 If these challenges sound familiar, your current system may already be costing you money.